input-output-hk/cardano-sl/docs/delegation_design_spec.md

 lead to violation of legislation like the GDPR, so instead of including it in the certificate, it will be stored on an external key-value store, using $\mathcal{H}(vks)$ as key.
-The integrity of the data can be ensured by requiring it to be signed with $pks$.
+The integrity of the data can be ensured by requiring it to be signed with $sks$.

 A stake pool operator can change its costs and margin by replacing the registration certificate of the pool with a new one.
 This allows